A Systematic Analysis of the Impact of Persona Steering on LLM Capabilities: Related Work

-\paragraph{Persona Induction in LLMs} In LLM research, persona construction spans prompting-based methods \citep{DBLP:conf/emnlp/TsengHHCHMC24,DBLP:journals/tmlr/Chen00YZSXLYZCL24} and fine-tuning strategies \citep{DBLP:journals/tmlr/ZhangRKSYZDB0K025}, primarily addressing surface-level presentation (e.g., linguistic style, social appropriateness) rather than cognitive capabilities.
-Parallel work applies psychometric tools to evaluate LLMs \citep{DBLP:journals/corr/abs-2306-16388,DBLP:journals/corr/abs-2409-15256}, demonstrating that models can simulate consistent personality structures aligned with the Big Five framework \citep{digman1990personality,PMID:2283588}.
-However, this research remains largely descriptive rather than causal: while it establishes that LLMs can exhibit stable personality-like patterns, it does not address whether such patterns causally influence downstream cognitive performance.
-While persona assignments induce shifts in behavioral biases and social tendencies \citep{DBLP:conf/emnlp/DeshpandeMRKN23,DBLP:conf/acl/PerezRLNCHPOKKJ23}, the impact on underlying reasoning processes and cognitive task performance remains unclear.
-The NPTI framework \citep{DBLP:conf/iclr/DengTYYZW25} enables precise representation-level intervention by modulating trait-specific neurons, allowing systematic quantification of personality effects on cognitive task performance while controlling for prompt-based confounds.
+\paragraph{Persona Induction in LLMs} In LLM research, persona construction includes prompting-based \citep{DBLP:conf/emnlp/TsengHHCHMC24,DBLP:journals/tmlr/Chen00YZSXLYZCL24} and fine-tuning \citep{DBLP:journals/tmlr/ZhangRKSYZDB0K025} methods, mainly affecting style rather than cognition.
+Psychometric tools show LLMs can simulate Big Five structures \citep{digman1990personality,PMID:2283588,DBLP:journals/corr/abs-2306-16388,DBLP:journals/corr/abs-2409-15256}, but most work is descriptive, not causal.
+Persona assignments shift behavioral biases \citep{DBLP:conf/emnlp/DeshpandeMRKN23,DBLP:conf/acl/PerezRLNCHPOKKJ23}, but effects on reasoning remain unclear.
+The NPTI framework \citep{DBLP:conf/iclr/DengTYYZW25} enables neuron-level trait induction, allowing systematic quantification of personality effects while controlling for prompt confounds.
+Notably, this approach bridges the gap between descriptive and causal analyses, offering a robust methodology for disentangling the cognitive and stylistic dimensions of persona effects.